mitchellciupak/DLXOS/README.md

 ## 🧐 About <a name = "about"></a>

-For answers to the questions listed in the assignment description please visit [Assignements](./ASSIGNMENT.md)
+For answers to the questions listed in the assignment description please visit the [Assignement](./ASSIGNMENT.md) file.

 Information about how are code works goes here